 Tell us about the books you’ve written.

-I’ve been doing this for about twenty years.
+I’ve been doing this for about 20 years.
 It’s kind of daunting when you think about it.
 But I’ve been trying to create books that don’t show the normal story that’s told about African Americans.
 But it’s the exceptional story, or a really interesting story.
 My first book was In Daddy’s Arms, I am Tall and that won a Coretta Scott King Award.
 Then I’ve done maybe 13 books after that.
 My latest one is Radiant Child.
 This one won the Coretta Scott King Award and the Caldecott Medal, so that’s a really big accomplishment.
 And this book is about Jean-Michel Basquiat, and he’s a Haitian, Puerto-Rican, American-born artist that gained notoriety in the ’80s and his artwork is all over the place right now, all around the world.

 Why did you choose to write about Jean-Michel Basquiat?